sistem3/osbMangaReaderEs6/README.md

-osbNewsFeedReader
+osbMangaReader
 ============

 **Version:** 0.0.1

-**Description:** This is an ES6>ES5 Web Component for RSS news feeds
+**Description:** This is an ES6>ES5 Web Component for reading Manga Content

 Please note that this project is still in Alpha testing so is not ready for production use.